The Best Ways To “Teach” Your Toddler To Read!

 However, there is plenty of information that supports the idea that toddlers with superior oral language skills (this is often seen in children who partake in lots of pretend play) do better with reading and writing once they are in the higher elementary grades.

-My children are 12 and 14 now and both of them are doing very well with reading and neither of them could read a word prior to the age of 4.
+My children are 9 and 11 now and both of them are doing very well with reading (for their age) and neither of them could read a word prior to the age of 4.

 Developmentally, most children are ready to start reading and being taught to read closer to the age of 6 (this is an average, some aren’t ready until the age of 7).